AndrewMorelNJ/configure-ad/README.md

 <p>
 Now disable the Windows Firewall (for testing connectivity).

-Make sure all Firewall states are turned OFF.
+Ensure all Firewall states are turned OFF (Domain, Private, Public).

+This would not be normal outside of this lab / in a real life work enviroment.
 </p>

 <p>